TomasHubelbauer/aws-elastic-beanstalk/README.md

 Add instructions for uploading using the AWS CLI.

 Set up a workflow for publishing to EB from GitHub Actions using the AWS CLI.

+Add info on using SQLite on the EC2 instance (file based).

+Add info on connecting with RDS (managed).

+Add info on carrying out migrations in EF Core.